TDIH: Barbara Dulinsky, USMC

 “We are still on a 24-hour curfew,” Dulinsky wrote, “with all hands in utilities . . . .
 Right now, most of us don’t look the picture of ‘The New Image.’
 Whew!
 Hardly!
 I can’t determine at night, if I’m pooped from the work day or from carrying around these anvils tied to my feet called combat boots.”

-They persevered and got through it, of course.
+Naturally, they persevered and got through it.
 Dulinsky finally went home in late 1969.

 Semper Fi, Marine.